swiftlang/swift-evolution/proposals/XXXX-CodingKeyPath.md

 ### New Standard Library methods

 This proposal doesn't add any new requirements on the `Encoder` and `Decoder` protocols, so all existing implementations (`JSONEncoder`, `PlistDecoder`, etc.) will receive this behavior automatically.
- - `KeyPathEncodingContainer` and `KeyPathDecodingContainer` simply wrap the existing `KeyedEncodingContainer` and `KeyedDecodingContainer` types, so they don't require any additional support.
+ - `KeyPathEncodingContainer` and `KeyPathDecodingContainer` simply wrap the existing `KeyedEncodingContainer` and `KeyedEncodingContainer` types, so they don't require any additional support.

 ```swift
 public extension Encoder {